jadonahue/project-list/README.md

 <h2><a href="https://jadonahue.github.io/dice-game/">Dice Game</a></h2>
 <p>
-  This is a responsive website game using JavaScript and DOM.
+  This is a responsive website game using JavaScript and DOM manipulation.
 Two players roll dice and the higher number wins.
   <br>
   <a href="https://github.com/jadonahue/dice-game">Code Here</a>
 </p>